StephPaz/Personal/testing2.md

 {::options parse_block_html="true" /}

-# Healthcare Policy Classification Instructions-updatedtag
+# Healthcare Policy Classification Instructions
 <details>
  <summary>
 We are working to automatically identify healthcare/medical policy content from healthcare related websites.
 If you would like to help us do this, please find the instructions for identifying policy below, read through the "how-to" information and try some practice questions!
 Click on the triangles throughout to expand/collapse sections.